syncfusion-content/xamarin-docs/Xamarin/Chips/Overview.md

 ---
 layout : post
+title: About Xamarin Chips control | Syncfusion
-title : Overview of Syncfusion Chips control for Xamarin.Forms description : A quick go through to learn about the Chips control and the key features available in it. platform : xamarin control : Chips documentation : ug
+description: Learn here all about introduction of Syncfusion Essential Studio Xamarin Chips control, its elements and more. platform : xamarin control : Chips documentation : ug
 ---

-# Overview
+# Xamarin Chips Overview

 The chips control for Xamarin.Forms presents information in an interactive and customizable layout.
 It also arranges multiple chips in a user-preferred layout and groups them to make selections.